 }Handling PDFs — Converting Pages to Images First

-The vision API accepts images, not PDFs.
-For multi-page PDF invoices, convert each page to a JPEG first, then process each page separately.
-We use the open-source PDFium library for this in .NET.
+The vision API accepts images, not PDFs directly.
+For multi-page PDF invoices, convert each page to a JPEG first and process them individually.
+We use the open-source PDFium library for this in .NET — it's reliable and doesn't require any native dependencies beyond the NuGet package.

 // Install: dotnet add package PdfiumViewer.Native.x86_64.v8-xfa